-Not to brag, but I kind of have a talent of being able to pull dinner out of thin air.
-The hubby or the kids will tell me there is nothing to eat, but after I look through the pantry, I can have dinner on the table in about 30 minutes.
+Not to brag, but I kind of have a hidden talent for being able to pull dinner out of thin air.
+The hubby or the kids complain and tell me there is nothing to eat.
+It is like a challenge for me then to look through the pantry and see what I can whip up!
+After raiding the pantry and one of my 4 freezers (no joke) I can have dinner on the table in about 30 minutes.

 Even when we “have nothing to eat…”